vatpac-technology/sops/docs/terminal/brisbane.md

 !!! note
     ^Aircraft are *not required* to be tracking via the **SID procedure**, simply tracking via any of the terminus waypoints (Regardless of *departure airport* or *assigned SID*) is sufficient to meet the criteria for **voiceless coordination**

-All other aircraft going to INL CTA must be **Heads-up** Coordinated by BN TCU prior to the boundary.
-This includes YBCG departures to the North that clip INL(GOL) airspace before re-entering BN TCU airspace
+All other aircraft going to INL CTA will be **Heads-up** Coordinated by BN TCU/BAC.

 !!! phraseology
     <span class="hotline">**BAC** -> **GOL**</span>: "Departing YBCG, X4C, do you have any Restrictions or Requirements?"